isaiah0311/scrabble-solver/README.md

 **Note:** A dictionary file has been provided in the resource folder.

 ## How to Use
-The program will prompt you for your letter.
-Both uppercase and lowercase will be accepted.
+The program will prompt you for your letters.
+The program is case-insensitive.
 Non-letters will be ignored.
 Use '?' for blanks.
 The program will then spit out a list of words that can be made using the given letters along with their point values.

 ## License
 This project is licensed under the [MIT License](LICENSE).